igobb/makeNewProject/README.md

-# makeNewProject Function for quickly adding a file with a pre-configured project ready to next lesson
+# makeNewProject Function for quickly adding a file with a pre-configured project ready to next lesson - task for MegaKurs

 ## The makeNewProject function allows you to quickly and easily add a new file with your specific name and start next lesson in MegaKurs.